Superhero (Heroes & Villains): Critical reception

 The song received generally positive reviews from critics.
 Hamza Riaz of Mic Cheque deemed it as one of the "bone-chilling cuts" and best tracks from Heroes & Villains, although also writing that "When there is a new voice, they are shoehorned onto a disconnected strand of a track that would've benefited without it", bringing up the song as an example.
 Peter A. Berry of Complex praised Future's vocals, describing them as "mix of menace, rambunctiousness and comically straightforward obscenity", as well as the transition in production, describing it "as theatrical as it is smooth."
-Brady Brickner-Wood of Pitchfork wrote, "Even Future's got a little pep in his step here, particularly on the anthemic 'Superheroes (Heroes & Villains)', although he criticised Chris Brown's apperance."
+Brady Brickner-Wood of Pitchfork wrote, “Even Future's got a little pep in his step here, particularly on the anthemic 'Superheroes (Heroes & Villains)'”.
+HipHopDX defined it "another hit that traces back to 808s wizardry, it transitions from protracted horns to whimsically processed synthesizer notes toward the end as Chris Brown steps in for a brief yet memorable outro".

 Music video

-A music video for the song was released on December 2, 2022 alongside Heroes & Villains.
+A music video for the song was released on December 2, 2022, alongside Heroes & Villains.
 It begins with Metro Boomin and Future involved in a tense diamond theft, before shifting to a series of surreal scenes, including Metro surfing in the sky.
 Chris Brown and his respective verse at the end of the song do not appear in the video.